 Armed Forces Health Professions Scholarship Programs

-Armed Forces Health Professions Scholarship Programs (HPSP) provide contracts for financial assistance to medical students in exchange for active duty service in the armed services (Air Force, Army, or Navy).
+Armed Forces Health Professions Scholarship Programs (HPSP) provides contracts for financial assistance to medical students in exchange for active duty service in the armed services (Air Force, Army, or Navy).
 Obligations incurred in the program are served as a medical officer.
 Benefits include payment of tuition/fees and a monthly stipend.
-You are expected serve as an active-duty member of the armed forces with an obligation of years of service that is branch-specific.
+You are expected to serve as an active-duty member of the armed forces with an obligation of years of service that is branch-specific.
 For additional information visit a recruiter or refer to specific web sites:

 Educational Benefits for Veterans